nrwl/nx/docs/shared/features/cache-task-results.md

 the result of the test run.
 {% /callout %}

-Now, if you run a `build` task twice, the second time the operation will be instant because it is restored from the cache.
+Now, if you run a `build` task twice, the operation will be instant the second time because it is restored from the cache.

 {% terminal-video src="/documentation/shared/images/caching/cache-terminal-animation.mp4" alt="Video showing the terminal output of running a build command first without cache and then with cache.
 The 2nd run is almost instant, taking just 18ms" /%}

 Nx restores both

 - the terminal output
-- the files & artifacts created as a result of running the task (e.g. your `build` or `dist` directory)
+- The files and artifacts created from running the task (e.g., your `build` or `dist` directory)"

 Keep reading to learn how to fine-tune what gets cached.